spectrocloud/librarium/docs/docs-content/getting-started/aws/update-k8s-cluster.md

 ## 🧑‍🚀 Back at Spacetastic HQ

 The recent outages of their platform have highlighted the need to mature their systems and establish the future vision of the Spacetastic platform and infrastructure.
-The team have identfied the following areas of improvement.
+The team have identified the following areas of improvement.

 - Automated deployments across cloud providers.
 - Scalable infrastructure that can support triple the amount of current subscribers.